PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-11 09:50:21
+Last updated: 2024-04-11 09:50:54
-Random Quote: Airport Security: "How did you get that through the X-Ray machine?"Barney: "No questions from the audience, please!" - Barney Stinson
+Random Quote: Everything will be okay in the end.
+If it's not okay, it's not the end. - Yuk Je